Raj Begum

-Raj Begum (27 March 1927 – 26 October 2016) was a Kashmiri playback and folk singer often called the "Nightingale" or "Melody Queen" of Kashmir, whose emotive, high-register voice helped normalize women’s public performance in the Valley and popularized Kashmiri poetic traditions for mass audiences.
-She received the Padma Shri in 2002 and the Sangeet Natak Akademi Award in 2013.
+Raj Begum (27 March 1927 – 26 October 2016) was an Indian playback and folk singer from Kashmir.
+She was often called the "Nightingale" or "Melody Queen" of Kashmir.
+She popularised Kashmiri poetic traditions, and received the Padma Shri in 2002 and the Sangeet Natak Akademi Award in 2013.

 Early life

 Raj Begum was born in Srinagar on 27 March 1927 and raised in a modest household where her father encouraged her musical talent from an early age.
-She began singing at weddings across communities, absorbing Kashmiri folk idioms and performance practice that later informed her broadcasting career.
+She began singing at weddings across communities, where she learned Kashmiri folk fundamentals.

-Career
+Career and impact

-She was introduced to Radio Kashmir Srinagar in the early 1950s and formally joined in 1954, soon becoming one of the station’s defining live voices in an era with limited archival recording.
+She was introduced to Radio Kashmir Srinagar in the early 1950s and formally joined in 1954, soon becoming one of the station’s defining live voices.
+She sang in the styles of folk, classical, ghazal, devotional, and romantic songs, with inspiration from Kashmiri poetic traditions.

+Along with contemporary Naseem Akhtar, Raj Begum helped dismantle social taboos around women singing publicly in Kashmir, opening doors for later generations of women artists on stage and radio.
 She retired in 1986.
-Her strong, soaring delivery reshaped expectations for women vocalists in Kashmir, broadening space for female public performance.

-Musical style and repertoire

-Her repertoire spanned folk, light classical, ghazal, devotional, and romantic songs, often drawing on Kashmiri poetic traditions.
-Because early radio was largely live, a complete discography is difficult to establish, though selections survive in radio memories and later compilations.